Tropical mixtures of star tree metrics: Proof of Lemmas , , and of Theorem

 \section{Proof of Lemmas~\ref{lm:n=4},~\ref{lm:n=5}, and of Theorem~\ref{thm:mainResult}}

-Before presenting the proofs of the two main lemmas, we need an algebraic characterization of the topology of three metrics that equal $D\oplus \HH$ in terms of the entries of $D$ and $\HH$.
-Following the approach in \cite{MatSt}, our description involves relative differences among the entries of both metrics.
-We denote by $a,c,d,e$ the weights of the edges in $D$, whereas $\aaa, \cc,\dd,\ee$ are used for the edges in $\HH$ as illustrated by Figure~\ref{sf:ejemploBLabelingStar}.
-We label the middle edge of $(12|34)$ by $b$ (see Figure~\ref{sf:ejemploALabelingQuartets}.)
+Before presenting the proofs of the two main lemmas, we need an algebraic characterization of the topology of three metrics that equal $D\oplus \HH$ in terms of the entries of the star tree metrics $D$ and $\HH$.
 Since the topology of star trees is highly symmetric we need only treat the case of fibers of the mixture map over the quartet $(12|34)$.
-The general case will follow by relabeling.
-As an aside remark, note that since the set $\im\, \phi\, \cap \{T: T=(12|34)\}$ is a cone, we should expect our characterization to be invariant under multiplication by a positive scalar.
-Indeed, this will be the case.
+The general case follows by relabeling.

+Following the proof technique in~\cite{MatSt}, our description involves relative differences among the entries of both metrics.
+We denote by $a,d,c$ and $e$ the weights of the edges in $D$ adjacent to leaves 1 through 4.
+With the same convention, $\aaa, \dd,\cc$ and $\ee$ are used for the edges in $\HH$.
+We label the middle edge of the quartet $(12|34)$ by $g$ (see Figure~\ref{sf:mainThma}).
+Note that since the image of $\phi$ and the trees with a fixed topology are cones, then our characterization must be invariant under multiplication by positive scalars.

-From the labeling of edges in the star trees associated to $D$ and $\HH$ we obtain two $4\times 4$ nonnegative symmetric matrices corresponding to these tree metrics.
-To simplify notation we only show the coefficients above the diagonal:
+From the edge weights in the star tree metrics $D$ and $\HH$ we obtain two $4\times 4$ nonnegative symmetric matrices.
+To simplify notation, we only show the coefficients of these matrices above the diagonal:

-Consider six new indeterminates $s,t,x,y,u,w$ and the following equations relating the entries in $D$ and $\bar{D}$, which express the relative differences between these two matrices.
+We consider six new indeterminates $s,t,x,y,u$ and $w$, which express the relative differences between the matrices $D$ and $\HH$.